SaranyaDScientist/Bank_Marketing_Campaign/README.md

 ![Model Comparison](https://github.com/SaranyaDScientist/Data_Science_Projects/blob/master/BMC_model_comp.png)

 ## ROC Curves -
+Since it is a binary classification problem, we use ROC_AUC as a metric.
 A receiver operating characteristic (ROC) curve calculates the false positive rates and true positive rates across different thresholds.
 The ROC curves for all the models is given below.

 ![ROC curve](https://github.com/SaranyaDScientist/Data_Science_Projects/blob/master/BMC_roc.png)